7 Powerful Tips for Choosing the Right Farm Fence

 - Hardware: Size staples or clips to wire gauge and post material.
 Use corrosion resistant fasteners.

 - Gates: Hang on oversized posts with latches animals cannot nudge open.
 Place pads so vehicles and stock pass safely.
+For durable, well-aligned gates, check out our Farm Gate Installation service.

 - Safety: Keep hot offsets clear of metal panels and provide grounding that meets energizer requirements.